daattali/beautiful-jekyll/_posts/2024-04-03-Tryhackme-Agent-Sudo.md

    I used `hydra` for brute-force password cracking, knowing the username was `chris`.

-   `-l` is for username, the reason for using `-l` (lowercase) specifically is that I needed to specify a single username to try
+   `-l` is for username, the reason for using `-l` (lowercase) specifically is that I needed to specify a single username - `chris` to try

    `-P` is for password, the reason for using `-P` (uppercase) specifically is that I needed to specify a file containing a list of password wordlist to attemp the brute-forcing.

+   As it was FTP(File Transfer Protocol), I needed to set `ftp://` and then appended ip number of target machine.

    I set the thread count to `-t 16`, the maximum for Kali Linux, to expedite the process, and optionally added the verbose `-V` option.